-Several new or revised standards, interpretations and amendments were in issue and endorsed by the EU but are not yet effective for the current financial period.
-The Company has not early adopted the new or amended standards in preparing these financial statements.
-The directors anticipate that the adoption of the new standards, interpretations or amendments thereto, will not have a material impact on the financial statements upon initial application.
+At the date of the statement of financial position, certain new standards, interpretations or amendments thereto, were in issue and endorsed by the European Union, but not yet effective for the current financial year.
+There have been no instances of early adoption of standards, interpretations or amendments ahead of their effective date.
+The director anticipates that the adoption of the new standards, interpretations or amendments thereto, will not have a material impact on the financial statements upon initial application.